99006275Shubham/Shubham-Stepin-Cproject/3_Implementation/README.md

 Folder	description
 inc	All header files
-src	All the source codes required for the code test	test file is placed here. build	Build output (Not included in git)
+src	All the source codes required for the code test	 file is placed here. build	 output (Not included in git)
-Screenshots	Screenshots of the applications are present here.
+Screenshots	 of the applications are present here.
 # code output
 ![Screenshot (88)](https://user-images.githubusercontent.com/89966378/132355320-35c73143-5ae0-4eba-9043-8bf64b6fbeaf.png)